Vietnam’s Communist Party chief Nguyen Phu Trong dies at 80: State media

 Rumors about his health have swirled in Vietnamese politics since he was first hospitalised in 2019, and more recently when he appeared extremely frail while meeting visiting Russian President Vladmir Putin.

-Trong’ death leaves behind a yawning political vacuum in Vietnam.
+Trong’s death leaves behind a political vacuum in Vietnam.

-Although Lam is widely viewed as the likely next party chief, Giang predicted “a very uncertain time” in Vietnamese politics because the norms and institutions governing the country are “very shaky.”
+Although Lam is widely viewed as the likely next party chief, Giang predicted “a very uncertain time” in Vietnamese politics because the norms and institutions governing the country are “very shaky”.

 “Now it isn’t only about the rules or norms, but it is also about who holds the most power,” Giang said.